SCULPT: Shape-Conditioned Unpaired Learning of Pose-dependent Clothed and Textured Human Meshes: Related work

 \section{Related work}

-\paragraph{Generative 3D modeling:} 3D-aware generative models have been receiving a tremendous amount of focus from the computer vision community in recent years~\cite{Chan2022, orel2022stylesdf, gao2022get3d, chan2021pi, schwarz2020graf, schwarz2022voxgraf}.
-This has resulted in different representation methods for 3D objects and scenes like implicit functions and in its rendering techniques such as volumetric rendering.
-In the following paragraph, we provide a brief overview of these concepts as they help contextualize our current work better.
+\paragraph{Generative 3D modeling:} 3D-aware generative models have been receiving a tremendous amount of focus from the computer vision community in recent years~\cite{Chan2022, orel2022stylesdf, gao2022get3d, chan2021pi, schwarz2020graf, schwarz2022voxgraf}. \camready{This has resulted in different representations of 3D objects and scenes like implicit functions and different rendering techniques such as volumetric rendering.} In the following paragraph, we provide a brief overview of these concepts as they help contextualize our work better.

 Chan~\etal~\cite{chan2021pi} propose a new architecture for generative models, where they build the generator with SIREN networks~\cite{sitzmann2020implicit} and perform volumetric rendering to generate 2D images.
 The SIREN network models the inherent geometry of an image using implicit representations which are rendered to a 2D image via volumetric rendering inspired by NeRF~\cite{mildenhall2020nerf}.
 Or-El~\etal~\cite{orel2022stylesdf} combine an SDF-based 3D representation with a style-based 2D generator.
 The SDF-based representation helps in achieving geometry details but produces low-resolution image features, which are then fed to a 2D-based style generator that produces high-resolution images.
-Chan \etal \cite{Chan2022} take an interesting direction by decoupling feature generation and neural rendering with the help of tri-plane representation.
+Chan \etal \cite{Chan2022} take an interesting direction by decoupling feature generation and neural rendering with the help of \camready{a} tri-plane representation.
 This enables them to leverage the power of superior image generation modules like StyleGAN2~\cite{karras2020analyzing} to generate high-quality 2D results.
-Even though these works have progressed the state-of-the-art in 3D aware image synthesis for relatively simple objects like cars or faces, their generated geometry is not of high quality.
+Even though these works have \camready{advanced} the state-of-the-art in 3D aware image synthesis for relatively simple objects like cars or faces, their generated geometry is not of high quality.
 Moreover, they are not directly usable for complex 3D deformable and articulable models like clothed humans.
-It requires incorporating more refined domain information.